 Dily Duan Yi Ong

-I am a final-year PhD student at the University of Cambridge and a cosmologist specialising in the development of machine-learning-enhanced Bayesian inference tools to understand the structure, evolution, and composition of the universe.
+I am a final-year PhD student at the University of Cambridge and a cosmologist specialising in the development of machine-learning-enhanced Bayesian inference tools to understand the structure, evolution, and composition of the universe, supervised by Dr Will Handley.
 Prior to joining Cambridge, I completed my undergraduate and master’s degrees at Imperial College London.

 I am the author of unimpeded, a Python package that transforms months of supercomputer calculations into seconds on the laptops of cosmologists and astrophysicists, democratising access to expensive nested sampling chains, enabling cosmological model comparison and observational dataset analysis for researchers worldwide.
 I am also a contributing author of anesthetic, a Python package for processing cosmological nested sampling and MCMC chains.